Graz International Summer Institute

 The Graz International Summer Institute is designed for internationally-minded students from any academic discipline who wish to study contemporary global issues, develop an international network of colleagues, and gain skills in critical thinking, academic writing, and public speaking.
 The program is organized by the University of Graz, Austria’s second largest comprehensive university.

 Upon successful completion of the program, 3 credit hours are granted by the University of Kansas.
 Course credit is assigned based on the afternoon seminar subject selected.
 KU course equivalencies are available in a variety of departments - contact KU Study Abroad for additional information.
 The language of instruction is English.

 Successful completion of the course includes participation in the following:

 Daily lectures and discussion that provide context for the afternoon seminars.
 Delivered by a select group of guest lecturers, the morning sessions will broadly address the institute’s central theme.
-The theme of the 2023 institute is: Conflict, Challenge, and Change - State - Society - Religion.
+The theme of the 2024 institute is: Disruptive Imagination and Resistance in Europe and the Americas - State - Society - Religion.

 Specialized, discipline-specific small group modules that allow deeper exploration of the institute’s theme.
 Choose one of the following afternoon seminars: